Nepal Travel Guide

 Annapurna Region

-This diverse region provides Nepal’s most diverse trekking.
+The Annapurna Range is one of the most spectacular mountain regions in Nepal, part of the Himalayas.
+This region provides Nepal's most diverse trekking.
 In addition to the Circuit and Sanctuary treks, trek through Gurung villages with their honey-hunting culture and Gurkha regiment heritage.
 The Annapurna Conservation Area protects finer biodiversity, from subtropical jungle to high alpine meadows.
-Mustang, a former kingdom in the area, preserves Tibetan culture in virgin form, such as cliff-hanging monasteries and ancient cave houses.
+Mustang, a former kingdom in the area, preserves Tibetan culture in its virgin form, such as cliff-hanging monasteries and ancient cave houses.

 Bandipur & Gorkha